CBET Token (CBET) Price Hits $0.0000 on Major Exchanges

-CBET Token (CBET) traded down 10% against the U.S. dollar during the 1 day period ending at 14:00 PM Eastern on September 4th.
-One CBET Token coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Over the last seven days, CBET Token has traded down 7.2% against the U.S. dollar.
-CBET Token has a total market capitalization of $137.99 million and approximately $101,722.00 worth of CBET Token was traded on exchanges in the last 24 hours.
+CBET Token (CBET) traded down 10% against the dollar during the 24-hour period ending at 11:00 AM Eastern on September 5th.
+Over the last seven days, CBET Token has traded 7.2% lower against the dollar.
+CBET Token has a market capitalization of $137.99 million and approximately $101,722.00 worth of CBET Token was traded on exchanges in the last 24 hours.
+One CBET Token coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.